ImtiazVision/Java/Notes.md

 1. The **base case** is when the call to the method ends and no more recursive calls are made.
 2. The **recursive case** occurs when a method calls itself again and over until it reaches the base case.

+### Factorial :

+**Factorial** : A factorial is the product of an integer and all the positive integers that come after it.
+It is represented by the symbol: `!`.